Excitons in mesoscopically reconstructed moir\'e heterostructures: Methods

 \textbf{SEM imaging:} Scanning electron microscopy (SEM) imaging of reconstruction in MoSe$_2$-WSe$_2$ HBLs was performed with a Raith eLine system.
 Further technical details are provided in Supplementary Note~1.

-\textbf{Theoretical modeling:} Density functional theory calculations of high symmetry HBL stackings were performed with the Vienna ab-initio simulation package with the PBEsol exchange-correlation functional.
-Mesoscopic reconstruction was modelled in numerical simulations by discretizing the displacement field of the HBL lattice with a square mesh with subsequent optimization of the total energy with the trust-region algorithm implemented in MATLAB.
-Further technical details are provided in Supplementary Notes 2 and 3.\\
+\textbf{Theoretical modeling:} Mesoscopic reconstruction was modelled in numerical simulations by discretizing the displacement field of the HBL lattice with a square mesh, followed by optimization of the total energy with the trust-region algorithm implemented in MATLAB.
+Density functional theory calculations of high symmetry HBL stackings with relaxed lattices were performed with the Vienna ab-initio simulation package with the PBEsol exchange-correlation functional.
+Technical details are provided in Supplementary Notes~2 and 7.\\